yulu/visearch-sdk-android/Source/VisenzeAndroidSDK/README.md

-Visenze Android SDK Getting-started Guide
+Visenze Android SDK Getting Started Guide
 =====

 This tutorial guides the developer to start an Android project using the Visenze Android SDK step by step.
 Following the tutorial, a demonstrable Android app can be built.
-The demo app should be able to load an image file from the photo gallery and to start an image search.
+The demo app should be able to load an image from the photo gallery and to start an image search.
 The search result is returned as list of image names.

 ##Prerequisites